LispCookbook/cl-cookbook/getting-started.md

 (cl-project:make-project #P"./path-to-project/root/")
 ~~~

-it will create a directory structure like this:
+will create a directory structure like this:

 ```
 |-- my-project.asd